andrejbauer/mathematics-and-computation/_posts/2005-09-16-proof-hacking.md

   - Logic
   - Tutorial
 ---
 I recently lectured at an EST training workshop in Fischbachau, Germany.
 There were also a number of student talks, one of which was given by [Luca Chiarabini](http://www.mathematik.uni-muenchen.de/~chiarabi/) from Munich.
 He talked about extraction of programs from proofs, using (a variant of) [Curry-Howard isomorphism](http://en.wikipedia.org/wiki/Curry-Howard_isomorphism), also known as _propositions-as-types_.
-He had some very interesting ideas which were obviously related to old programming tricks, but he approached them from the logical point of view, rather than the programmer&#8217;s point of view.
+He had some very interesting ideas which were obviously related to old programming tricks, but he approached them from the logical point of view, rather than the programmer's point of view.
 It got me thinking about how to write certain recursive programs as proofs.
 Since it is a nice application of program extraction, I want to share it with you here.

 <!--more-->